Seahawks mailbag: Answering your questions about K.J. Wright, Cody Barton and Seattle’s draft picks

 For players, waiting until after the draft allows for a better idea of which team might be their best fit.

-And by then the deadline for free-agent signees potentially factoring into the 2022 compensatory pick formula will have passed, which might also loosen up checkbooks a bit more.
+And by then, the deadline for free-agent signees potentially factoring into the 2022 compensatory pick formula will have passed, which might also loosen up checkbooks.

 As has been a constant storyline this offseason, but one worth repeating, teams had less cap space this year — just $182.5 million — than a year ago ($198.2 million), and far less than the $210 million or so originally projected.

-That seems to have impacted older veterans whose best shot is a short-term deal the most.
+That seems to have impacted older veterans, whose best shot is a short-term deal, the most.
 Unquestionably, the market hasn’t quite developed for Wright the way he probably expected after what was one of his better seasons in the NFL.
 But Wright will be 32 in July, which may also be a factor.

 That’s a long way of saying that Wright may just have to wait until after the draft to sign somewhere.
 And if Seattle doesn’t do anything to appreciably add to its linebacking corps over the next week, maybe the odds improve that he returns to Seattle.